At Nomad Capitalist, I often work with people looking to get a second passport.

 Visa-free travel seems relatively straightforward – it’s the ability to enter a country without obtaining a visa in advance.

-However, for countries like Canada or France, you don’t need to go through this process.
-You simply arrive, go through customs, and they stamp your passport.
+However, you don’t need to go through this process for countries like Canada or France.
+You simply arrive, go through customs, and get your passport stamped.

-Certain countries have agreements with other countries that allow their citizens to travel there without needing to go through lengthy visa procedures.
-This allows them to have visa-free travel to certain countries.
+Certain countries have agreements with other countries that allow their citizens to travel there without requiring lengthy visa procedures.

-Regular visa-free travel, then, allows travelers to move freely across borders with their passports.
+Regular visa-free travel allows travellers to move freely across borders with their passports.

 While you usually don’t need more than a passport to clear customs in most visa-free countries, certain countries may request other documents, such as proof of onward travel, before allowing you to enter.

-Thailand – a popular backpacking destination – is known for asking visa-free travelers for proof of funds and onward travel.
+Thailand – a popular backpacking destination – is known for asking visa-free travellers for proof of funds and onward travel.

 However, these requirements are usually easy to meet and loosely applied.